-The Day Lynyrd Skynyrd and Blue Oyster Cult’s Crews Duked It Out at a Concert
+Why Lynyrd Skynyrd and Blue Oyster Cult’s Crews Once Fought

-It was all a just big misunderstanding, according to Sam Judd, then a member of the crew for opening act Hydra.
-"During the latter part of the show -- it may have indeed been 'Free Bird' -- [Van Zant] began slinging the mic around on its cord and, being as drunk as he was, eventually hit it against something and it then went intermittent," Judd said.
+It was really just big misunderstanding, according to Sam Judd, then a member of the crew for opening act Hydra.
+"During the latter part of the show – it may have indeed been 'Free Bird' – [Van Zant] began slinging the mic around on its cord and, being as drunk as he was, eventually hit it against something and it then went intermittent," Judd later said.

 Jay "Dunt" Sloatman, who Judd says handled Blue Oyster Cult's Tycobrahe sound system, went to the stage from the house mixing board in an effort to fix the problem and was "met at the top of the stairs by a Skynyrd roadie who tried to stop him from coming onstage.
 Dunt laid him out with one punch, then got jumped on by all the Skynyrd roadies – while he was trying to get another mic going for Ronnie."

 Dunt held his own against the crowd, according to Judd, then "turned off most of the power amps for the P.A. and went back to the front-of-house board," while an infuriated Lynyrd Skynyrd finished their set.
 The band then exited the stage with the intent "to whip everybody's ass in the building."

 Cops were called but the situation was quickly defused when Judd says Skynyrd's "management whisked them into a limo."